Skip to main content

 Hero Marketer asks for two Google OAuth scopes:

 • Manage your Google Ads campaigns (adwords scope).
-Required so we can read your account list, create campaigns, and write keywords, ad copy, and extensions.
+Hero Marketer needs this scope to read your account list, create campaigns, and write keywords, ad copy, and extensions.

 • Sign in with Google (openid, email).
-Used to identify you and match the connection back to your Hero Marketer account.
+Hero Marketer uses this scope to identify you and match the connection back to your Hero Marketer account.

 We do not request access to Gmail, Drive, Calendar, or any other Google service.

-If 2SV isn't already enabled on the Google account you sign in with, Google's authorization screen walks you through setting it up before the connection completes.
+If 2SV is not already enabled on the Google account that you sign in with, Google's authorization screen helps you set it up before the connection completes.
 Connections made before April 21, 2026 keep working.
-No action needed for accounts you've already linked.
+No action needed for accounts that you have already linked.

 You can check or enable 2SV from the Security tab of your Google Account.